bhoward/focsipedia/docs/fp/intro.md

-Unlike Java, a typical functional programming language such as Scala, Haskell, or ReasonML will actively discourage the use of side-effects in functions.[^The most common exception is for functions that send output to the console, such as the `print_int` function in ReasonML.
+Unlike Java, a typical functional programming language such as Scala, Haskell, or ReasonML will actively discourage the use of side-effects in functions.[^1] The benefit of restricting the programmer to **pure** functions, that always return the same value for a given argument, is that it becomes possible to reason about the behavior **algebraically**, freely substituting the returned values in place of function calls without having to worry about whether some "hidden state" might have changed since the last time the function was called.

+[^1]: The most common exception is for functions that send output to the console, such as the `print_int` function in ReasonML.
 Being able to track execution and easily display results is very useful, and printing a line on the console is a fairly benign